HOW-TO

 • Use Alternative MIP Solutions with CPLEX Solution Pool

-• Automatic Benders’ decomposition
+• Automatic Benders’ Decomposition

 • Solve with Benders Decomposition in CPLEX